 The analytical model, used for vertical mass isolated structure, is a dual mass-spring model which is an extended form of the Maxwell three element model that is a well-known model for non-classically damped systems [6].
-If the parameters c1,c2 and m2 are negligible in this model (Fig.3), this model is converted to the Maxwell three element model (Fig.4).
+If the parameters c1,c2 and m2 are negligible in this model (Fig.2.1), this model is converted to the Maxwell three element model.
+The governing differential equations for a vertical mass isolated structure as shown in Figure 2.1 under earthquake excitation are given by